 Mill was put to good use thanks to the efforts and skills of DT colleagues who created a prototype face shield and, following consultation with an NHS colleague, went into production, with 120 delivered to the Royal Hampshire County Hospital.

 If you organise or volunteer for a local support group and require assistance, please do get in touch.

-In March the school closed to all external visitors, in line with government advice, to limit the spread of the virus.
+The school closed to all external visitors last year, in line with government advice, to limit the spread of the virus.
 This includes the Sports Centre and Treasury museum.
 All guided tours have been cancelled and visits related to admissions have been postponed.
 However, as part of Heritage Open Days 2020, the school created films and a podcast exploring our rich history, art and architecture.
 Find out more.

 For parents with any questions, please do not hesitate to contact your son’s Housemaster.
 Alternatively, please contact the main school switchboard on +44 (0)1962 621100.